What is Medicare Part B?

-If you lose your job, or your spouse losses their job and you were covered for Medicare part B through either employer’s insurance, you have an 8-month window to enroll in Medicare part B without penalty.
+If you lose your job, or your spouse loses their job and you were covered for Medicare Part B through either employer’s insurance, you have an 8-month window to enroll in Medicare Part B without penalty.

 COBRA is a federal law that gives you the option to keep your employer group health plan coverage for a limited time after your employment ends or after you would otherwise lose coverage.
 This continuation coverage is generally offered for 18 months, and 36 months in some cases.

 If you qualify for COBRA because the covered employee either 1) died, 2) lost his/her job, or 3) became entitled to Medicare, the employer must tell the plan administrator.
 Once the plan administer is notified, the plan must let you know you have the right to choose COBRA coverage.

 If you don’t receive a notice, but you find out your coverage has ended, or if you get divorced, call the employer’s benefits administrator or the group health plan as soon as possible and ask about your COBRA rights.

 If you qualify for COBRA because you’ve become divorced or legally separated from the insured employee or if you were a dependent child or dependent adult who is no longer a dependent, then you or the covered employee needs to let the plan administrator know about your change in situation within 60 days of the change.